cajuncoding/cajuncoding.github.io/_posts/2020-11-17-pdf-reports-part1-how-hard-can-it-be.md

 ### 1. Does it rely on automatic (auto-magic) conversion?

-In a web environment, we may need to render reports in a variety of formats such as Html, Pdf, Excel, etc.  The first thing to highlight is that these formats are dramatically different, therefore relying on any universal converter (e.g. HtmlToPdf or HtmlToExcel) will almost always yield unsatisfactory results for professional and enterprise use-cases.
+In a web environment, we may need to render reports in a variety of formats such as Html, PDF, Excel, etc.  The first thing to highlight is that these formats are dramatically different, therefore relying on any universal converter (e.g. HtmlToPdf or HtmlToExcel) will almost always yield unsatisfactory results for professional and enterprise use-cases.

-So we can get these out of the way, and immediately eliminate all “converter” options as viable solutions because we will assume that for professional use cases a much greater amount of control and quality will be needed for all output types – especially Pdf.
+So we can get these out of the way, and immediately eliminate all “converter” options as viable solutions because we will assume that for professional use cases a much greater amount of control and quality will be needed for all output types – especially PDF.

 ### 2. Is it optimized for true Print output (not Web/Screen output)